Cauliflower and pear cream with hazelnuts

 - Add the white miso and blend again.
 We must obtain a very soft and fine cream.

-- Try and salt to taste.
-Add more spices if necessary.
+- Season to taste and add more spices if necessary.

 NOTE: Be careful when adding the salt, I recommend adding a very small amount.
 Keep in mind that the white miso is quite salty and we can spoil the cream.